MattMarquise/Sapling-OS/README.md

 # SaplingOS
-SaplingOS is a site that allows developers oto easily
+SaplingOS is a site that allows developers ofto easily